jschuemann/nBio_docs/Processes/Chemistry.rst

 Independent Reaction Times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For IRT we provide a revisited reaction kinetics model (reaction and reaction rates) reported in [RamosMendez2021]_ which reconciliated simulated and measured
 G values at the picosecond range.
-This model is provided in the example TOPAS-nBio/examples/scorers/GetIRTGvalues.
+This model is provided in the `TsIRTGvalue.txt`_ example.

 The user can define new molecules by using the parameter system by using the ``Mo`` prefix as follows::